 bus_label <bus_label_entry>

-Terminal_type A_gnd defines a connection to the simulator global reference node.
-The A_gnd node can be used at any interface.

-Terminal_type A_gnd is not required under File_TS or File_IBIS-ISS.

-If present under File_TS, Terminal_type A_gnd may be used only once on the N+1th terminal line.

-If present under File_IBIS-ISS, Terminal_type A_gnd may be used any number of times on any of the terminal lines.

 Terminal_type_qualifier The Terminal_type_qualifier is a string that identifies the association between a terminal and a specific pin_name, signal_name, or bus_label.

 Aggressor_Only The Aggressor_Only entry is optional and is indicated by the string “Aggressor_Only” without the quotation marks.
 Assigning Aggressor_Only to a pin assigns the Aggressor_Only properties to all pins of the same signal_name listed in the [EMD Pin List] and [Designator Pin List] keywords.

+Any *_I/O Terminal_type without the Aggressor_Only column may be considered an aggressor or a victim.

 Multi-line EMD Models may describe only a subset of a coupled structure (e.g., a 64-line bus may be described by a four-line EMD Model).
 As a result, while the interconnects at the edges of the EMD Model may induce crosstalk onto other interconnects nearby, being on the edge of the EMD Model, they may not themselves experience the full crosstalk impact that the corresponding interconnect experiences in the real, full structure.

-13.5 TERMINAL_TYPE ASSOCIATIONS FOR EMD AND DESIGNATOR PINS
+13.4 TERMINAL_TYPE ASSOCIATIONS FOR EMD AND DESIGNATOR PINS

 Terminal lines describe the IBIS-ISS node or Touchstone port that each terminal should be connected to.
-Terminals may be at EMD or designator pin interfaces.
+Terminals may be at [EMD Pin List] or [Designator Pin List] interfaces.
 The arrangement of the terminal line entries (columns) is described below.

 The first column, Terminal_number, contains an integer between 1 and the Number_of_terminals that describes the ordinal (positional) number of the IBIS-ISS node in the EMD Model subcircuit or Touchstone file port.
 The second column is Terminal_type, the third column is Terminal_type_qualifier, the fourth column is Qualifier_entry, and there is an optional fifth column “Aggressor_Only”.